-Still, the concept of ergonomics is relatively new, and many people don’t understand how it relates to their office environment.
-Even more importantly, how they don’t know how office ergonomics can affect the areas of life outside of work.
+The concept of ergonomics is often seen as a vague idea that many people struggle to relates to their workstation, office or organization.
+Even more importantly, they don’t know how office ergonomics can affect the areas of life outside of work.

 Simply put, ergonomics is the study of the interaction between people and the tools they use.
 More precisely, how employees and their tools interact.

 People who study ergonomics also look for ways to improve the design of the aforementioned tools to enhance their user experience.

 When looking at an office environment, there are countless areas where ergonomics could be relevant.
 Everything from the chairs people sit on, the desks they use or their posture when typing is a component of ergonomics.

 The ultimate goal of studying ergonomics is to find improvements in the tools people use while working every single day.
 People aren’t productive when they are uncomfortable or in pain, but with the right tools, we can help them feel better at work and be more productive, happier, and healthier.